Sympathy for Data is a visual software tool that helps to link scripts and data between different systems and enables analysis.

 – Easily share data from a data process with web reports or other chosen formats.

-One of the aims of Sympathy for Data is to allow users to manage data from many different sources and in different formats.
-You can connect the tool to databases, select files from different network devices, or analyze thousands of Excel files automatically.
-We have developed the tool to manage large amounts of data along with other forms of useful data, such as metadata (units, dates, etc.), results and other custom data needed for analysis.
+One of the aims of Sympathy for Data is to allow users to manage data from many different sources and in various formats.
+You can connect the tool to databases, select files from different network devices, or analyse thousands of Excel files automatically.
+We have developed the software to manage large amounts of data along with other forms of useful data, such as metadata (units, dates, etc.), results and other custom data needed for analysis.